A letter from the desk of

-Lumbee Homecoming showcases our historic and current, educational, social, economic, political and cultural contributions to our communities, county, state and nation.
+Lumbee Homecoming showcases our historic educational, social, economic, political and cultural contributions to our communities, county, state and nation.
 These achievements would not have been possible without past and present leaders who were and are of a strong faith in God, and a strong work ethic, anchored in an individualistic, non-co-dependent Lumbee pride.